A Well-Read Tart

 Of course, we learned general piping techniques – how to hold the bag, etc – as well as how to outline and flood cookies with royal icing.

-But, we also learned some more advanced decorating techniques, like “wet on wet,” which helped us create a patterned scarf and hat (see snowman/gingerbread cookies), and a paintbrush technique that creates an easy textured background (see snowflake cookie).
+We also learned some more advanced decorating techniques.
+For example, there’s “wet on wet,” which helped us create a patterned scarf and hat (see snowman/gingerbread cookies).
+There’s also a paintbrush technique that creates an easy textured background (see snowflake cookie).

 pine bough cookie